LEARNAcademy/syllabus/rails_fullstack/routes_controllers_views.md

 - Each route will point to a method on a controller file
 - The controller method will ultimately do the work you require and send the appropriate view response

-## Challenges
-For each section below, generate a new controller to handle the methods, routes, and views.

-#### Joke... again but with views ;)
-- As a user, I can go to the url 'localhost:3000/question' and be asked a joke.
-- As a user, I can go to the url 'localhost:3000/answer' and see the response to the joke.

-#### Recommendations
+## Recommendations Challenge

-- As a user, I can see a page called 'localhost:3000/places' that lists you and your partner's top 10 places to see in San Diego.
+- As a user, I can see a landing page at 'localhost:3000' that has a title of the application and the names of the development team.
-- As a user, I can see a page called 'localhost:3000/television' that lists you and your partner's top 10 TV Shows.
+- As a user on the landing page, I can see a list of the team's top 10.
+(Could be top 10 restaurants, activities, beaches, doughnut shoppes, movies, etc.)
-- As a user, I can see a page called 'localhost:3000/team' and see a list of the team members who built this application.
+- As a user, I can see that each of the items in the top 10 list are links.
-- As a user, I can see your team page when I visit 'localhost:3000'.

-#### Links

-- As a user, I can visit a landing page that has a link to my joke.
-- As a user, when I am on my joke page, I can click a link that will take me to the page with the answer.
+- As a user, I can click on a link and be take to a page where I can see more information about that particular list item.
-- As a user, I can visit the landing page and see links to all recommendation lists.
 - As a user, I can return to the landing page from within any of the other pages.

 [ Go to next lesson: Rails Parameters ](./params.md)